NeurodataWithoutBorders/api-python/README.md

 ```

-The initialization of a NWB file is performed using function nwb_file.open.
+Function nwb_file.open is used to create or open an NWB file.
 It has the following signature:

 ``` python